pydicom/pynetdicom/docs/examples/display.rst

     assoc = ae.associate('127.0.0.1', 11112)

     if assoc.is_established:
-        # Use the N-GET service to send the request
+        # Use the N-GET service to send the request, returns the
-        # returns the response status a pydicom Dataset and the AttributeList
+        #  response status a pydicom Dataset and the AttributeList dataset
-        # value
-        status, attr_list = assoc.send_c_echo()
+        status, attr_list = assoc.send_n_get(
+            [(0x0008,0x0070)],
+            DisplaySystemSOPClass.uid,
+            '1.2.840.10008.5.1.1.40.1'
+        )

-        # Check the status of the verification request
+        # Check the status of the display system request
         if 'Status' in status:
             print('N-GET request status: 0x{0:04x}'.format(status.Status))